FAQ

 * Who will manage and distribute your assets after your death or disability?

-How much will it cost to create a Loving Trust for my family?
+How much will it cost to create a Living Trust for my family?

-If I transfer real estate into my Loving Trust, will my property taxes go up?
+If I transfer real estate into my Living Trust, will my property taxes go up?

-No. Transfers into a Loving Trust have no effect on your property taxes.
+No. Transfers into a Living Trust have no effect on your property taxes.

-If I am only a part owner of property, can I transfer my share into a Loving Trust?
+If I am only a part owner of property, can I transfer my share into a Living Trust?

 Yes.
-Your share can go into your Loving Trust without changing the shares owned by others.
+Your share can go into your Living Trust without changing the shares owned by others.

 Can I name Trustees and Beneficiaries who live out of state?